10 Gigabit Ethernet

 10 Gigabit Ethernet (10GE, 10GbE, or 10 GigE) is a group of computer networking technologies for transmitting Ethernet frames at a rate of 10 gigabits per second.
 It was first defined by the IEEE 802.3ae-2002 standard.
-Unlike previous Ethernet standards, 10 Gigabit Ethernet defines only full-duplex point-to-point links which are generally connected by network switches; shared-medium CSMA/CD operation has not been carried over from the previous generations Ethernet standards so half-duplex operation and repeater hubs do not exist in 10GbE.
+Unlike previous Ethernet standards, 10GbE defines only full-duplex point-to-point links which are generally connected by network switches; shared-medium CSMA/CD operation has not been carried over from the previous generations of Ethernet standards so half-duplex operation and repeater hubs do not exist in 10GbE.
+The first standard for faster 100 Gigabit Ethernet links was approved in 2010.

-The 10 Gigabit Ethernet standard encompasses a number of different physical layer (PHY) standards.
+The 10GbE standard encompasses a number of different physical layer (PHY) standards.
 A networking device, such as a switch or a network interface controller may have different PHY types through pluggable PHY modules, such as those based on SFP+.
 Like previous versions of Ethernet, 10GbE can use either copper or fiber cabling.
 Maximum distance over copper cable is 100 meters but because of its bandwidth requirements, higher-grade cables are required.

-The adoption of 10 Gigabit Ethernet has been more gradual than previous revisions of Ethernet: in 2007, one million 10GbE ports were shipped, in 2009 two million ports were shipped, and in 2010 over three million ports were shipped, with an estimated nine million ports in 2011.
-As of 2012, although the price per gigabit of bandwidth for 10 Gigabit Ethernet was about one-third compared to Gigabit Ethernet, the price per port of 10 Gigabit Ethernet still hindered more widespread adoption.
+The adoption of 10GbE has been more gradual than previous revisions of Ethernet: in 2007, one million 10GbE ports were shipped, in 2009 two million ports were shipped, and in 2010 over three million ports were shipped, with an estimated nine million ports in 2011.
+As of 2012, although the price per gigabit of bandwidth for 10GbE was about one-third compared to Gigabit Ethernet, the price per port of 10GbE still hindered more widespread adoption.

+By 2022, the price per port of 10GBase-T had dropped to $50 - $100 depending on scale.
+In 2023, Wi-Fi 7 routers began appearing with 10GbE WAN ports as standard.